- There is no one-size-fits-all solution for solving the crisis of homelessness in Los Angeles.

 - There are approximately 4,000 homeless veterans currently suffering and trying to survive on the streets of Los Angeles County.
 These men and women sacrificed their health and sanity in service to our nation, and they are being treated like garbage, because greedy real estate predators and UCLA, among others, are stealing their home.
 This is not merely a crime against humanity, it is a threat to national security.
 No one in his/her right mind is going to volunteer for military service, put life and limb on the line, if such inhumane treatment is the thanks they can expect to receive afterwards.

 In 2013, numerous illegal land users were ordered by a federal judge to vacate the National Home for Disabled Volunteer Soldiers (a/k/a West LA VA), but through back room deals, they contrived to remain in place and expand their thievery operations.
 We must ensure that all funds for construction and renovation of housing on the property go to actual construction and not into the pockets of political cronies, and that such housing be made available exclusively for veterans, with neither age nor income limitations.
 The Soldiers Home was created to be a tranquil setting adjacent to the services veterans need to heal, both physically and mentally.
 This is the quality care our veterans have earned.
-As your Representative in
+As your Representative in Congress, I will make housing them in the buildings established for their care on their National Home a top priority.

 END CRONYISM AND CORRUPTION AND EMPLOY A MULTI-PRONGED APPROACH TO SOLVING THE HOMELESS CRISIS